 There’s also the five-card Feared Mercenaries Die-Cuts (1:12 packs) that spotlights the bounty hunters of The Empire Strikes Back.

 2021 Topps Star Wars Bounty Hunters has a built-in bounty program of its own.
-1977 Topps Star Wars buyback cards are randomly inserted in packs.
+1977 Topps Star Wars buyback cards are in some packs as well.
 These are original cards that now have a special stamp on them noting they were included in this set.
 It’s similar to cards from the Star Wars 30th and 40th Anniversary sets.